'Asked not to train': Journalist says £20m forward on Arsenal radar wants to leave

 Our view

-You can’t help but feel that, if Arsenal were to step in and formalise their interest, they could blow Roma out of the water.
+You can’t help but feel that, if Arsenal were to step in and formalise their interest, they could blow their fellow suitors out of the water.

 As per Gazzetta dello Sport (8/8/23, pg 14), via Football Italia, the Italians are pushing ahead with a bid totalling around £15.5million.